 - If you fail a clinical or industry placement subject more than once, you may be assessed as part of the normal Academic Progress Review policy and subsequently, an initial V or W grade may be replaced with a formal fail grade of F or N with a mark between zero and 49.

-If you do receive a V grade in Semester 2 – what happens next?
+Received a V grade and wondering what happens next?

 - academic support services, including the Learning Hubs

 - academic support resources and workshops, covering themes like time management and tips for successful study habits

 - a meeting with a learning advisor